 Medical, Dental, Vision, and Prescription Benefits

-If you plan on adding the adopted child to your health benefits, you will need to complete the Healthcare Enrollment Form within thirty (30) days of the adoption.
+If you plan on adding the adopted child to your health benefits, you will need to complete the Healthcare Enrollment Form within thirty one (31) days of the adoption.
 The enrollment form must indicate the official event date and supporting documentation will be required.

 Flexible Spending Account

-Consider purchasing or increasing Voluntary Term or Group Universal Life Insurance coverage on yourself, as well as Voluntary Dependent Life Insurance coverage for your child(ren) and spouse.
+Consider purchasing or increasing Voluntary Term or Group Universal Life Insurance coverage on yourself, as well as Voluntary Dependent Life Insurance coverage for your child(ren) and spouse within thirty one (31) days of the adoption.
 Be sure to update the beneficiaries indicated on your life insurance policy by completing a Beneficiary Designation Form.

 Contact your retirement vendor to verify and/or update your beneficiary designations.
 Contact information for the Retirement Vendors may be found on this site.